Stan Smith: Make your voice heard, even if it's a whining, sanctimonious liberal voice trying to get illegal immigrants free hair gel and heroin.

-- The Weasel News Network of Grand Theft Auto IV is a direct Take That against the Fox News Channel.
+- The Weasel News Network of Grand Theft Auto IV is a direct Take That! against the Fox News Channel.
 (Get the pun?)
 Everything about the network is portrayed as crossing the line twice.
 For that matter, 90% of the satirical media in GTA IV is Straw Conservative (at the cost of laughs).
 Vice City had a talk show where right and left-wing strawmen tried to out-straw each other.
-Also in GTA IV there is PLR, a rather blatant Expy of NPR, where it has the Straw Liberal viewpoint, but not much of a Take That as it is a parody.
+Also in GTA IV there is PLR, a rather blatant Expy of NPR, where it has the Straw Liberal viewpoint, but not much of a Take That! as it is a parody.
 Grand Theft Auto V also lampoons left-wingers and liberals just as much as they do conservatives.
 Although it probably doesn't help that conservatives tend to protest the game a lot more, explaining why they're picked on more.

 - In a very early example, Infocom's A Mind Forever Voyaging was intended as a critique of the Reagan era of conservative capitalism.
 The part where they didn't remotely use any of Reagan's actual policies, save for tax cuts, didn't help it any.
 It also didn't help that Senator Ryder, the Big Bad, was written as so psychotically evil that when the aforementioned psychohistorical forecasting shows that the end result of his plan will be that within 20 years the country will be bankrupt, within 40 years his hoped-for government will be overthrown by an apocalyptic religious cult and he will be either a powerless serf or dead, and that within 50 years human civilization will cease to exist, he isn't deterred a bit — just so long as he wins the next Presidential election, who cares if he's dooming the human race and himself personally?
 A more cartoonish straw man you would be hard-pressed to find.